 Not getting enough vitamins

 People who follow a gluten-free diet may have low levels of certain vitamins and nutrients in their diets.
-Many grains are enriched with vitamins.
-Avoiding grains with a gluten-free diet may mean eating fewer of these enriched products.
 Ask your dietitian to review your diet to see that you're getting enough of these key nutrients:

 Not sticking to the gluten-free diet